 The same communications platform that has proven successful for recruiting and retaining students can be utilized beyond graduation.
-More institutions are using texting to reach alumni and increase awareness, involvement, and gifts.
+More colleges are using texting to reach alumni and increase awareness, involvement, and gifts.

-Text messaging can be a game-changer for your institution
+Text messaging can be a game-changer for your college

 Working with over 400 institutions, Mongoose has learned text response rates range between 40% - 60% while responses to email hover around 20%.

 Texting is the top method of communicating with alumni and donors.
 Best practices have evolved and new opportunities for your institution are being uncovered.